manukeerampanal/chart.js/README.md

 # chart.js
 This is a customize version created for me.
-The original repo for chart.js ca be found at https://github.com/nnnick/Chart.js
+The original repo for chart.js can be found at https://github.com/nnnick/Chart.js
 <pre>var chart_data = [],
     barsCount = 50,
     labels = new Array(barsCount),